 - 9.1.
 The car must start moving, traverse the distance, and come to a stop within a 2 minute time interval. - 9.2.
 At the starting line, 1 team member will be asked to head to the finish line.
 Team members are responsible for picking up their car after the distance is measured. - 9.3.
 Once the car is placed on the starting line and the 2 minute time interval begins, all wheels must remain on the ground.
-Pushing the car or picking up the wheels will result in a disqualification for that attempt.
+Pushing the car or picking up the car/part of the car will result in a disqualification for that attempt.